Osaka Metro 400 series

-The Osaka Metro 400 series (大阪メトロ400系, Ōsaka Metoro 400-kei) is an electric multiple unit (EMU) train type on order by Osaka Metro.
-Scheduled for an April 2023 service introduction, a total of 23 six-car sets are to be built.
+The Osaka Metro 400 series (大阪メトロ400系, Ōsaka Metoro 400-kei) is an electric multiple unit (EMU) train type built by Hitachi Rail for Osaka Metro.
+Entering service on 25 June 2023, a total of 23 six-car sets are to be built.

 Operations

-A total of 23 six-car sets are due to be introduced from April 2023 ahead of the 2025 World Expo, and to replace the 20 and 24 series trainsets currently in use on the Chuo Line.
+A total of 23 six-car sets are due to be introduced ahead of the 2025 World Expo, and to replace the 20 and 24 series trainsets currently in use on the Chuo Line.
+The 400 series is the first new Osaka Metro rolling stock type to be ordered following the privatization of the Osaka Municipal Transportation Bureau.

 Design

 The design of the 400 series was overseen by Ken Okuyama.

 Exterior

 The exterior design of the 400 series is intended to resemble that of a spaceship, featuring an octagonal front end and headlight clusters at each of the four corners.
 The 400 series was developed in consideration of the 2025 World Expo, high levels of comfort and safety, accessibility, and to be "fun to ride".
-In addition, the train type will have lower floor heights than their predecessors, as well as more clearly marked priority seating.
+In addition, the train type has a lower floor height than its predecessors, as well as more clearly marked priority seating.
 The sets use aluminium for body construction.